Gothic-Modding-Community/gmc/docs/zengin/scripts/extenders/lego/trialoge.md

 };
 ```
 !!!
 Note
-    In addition, here are still dialog gestures used (the page will be added later).
+    In addition, here are still [dialog gestures](../lego/dialoggestures.md) used.